deparkes/SecretSanta/README.md

 ===========
 Do you enjoy Secret Santa, but are concerned about people finding out which present you bought?

-Then add some security to your festive fun with the Double Blind Secret Santa Code for Matlab!
+Then add some security to your festive fun with the Double Blind Secret Santa Code for Matlab and Python!

 Requirements